osohq/oso-rag-chatbot/README.md

 ## Scenario

-The chatbot models an internal company chatbot.
+The app models a company chatbot.
 It can accept context from internal company documents, which are stored in the Supabase PostgreSQL database you created above.

 The chatbot is aware of two users: